arvidn/libtorrent/docs/manual.rst

 	::

-		void move_storage(boost::filesystem::path const& save_path) const;
+		bool move_storage(boost::filesystem::path const& save_path) const;

 Moves the file(s) that this torrent are currently seeding from or downloading to.
 This operation will only have the desired effect if the given ``save_path`` is located on the same drive as the original save path.
-Since disk IO is performed in a separate thread, this operation is also asynchronous.
-Once the operation completes, the ``storage_moved_alert`` is generated, with the new path as the message.
+If the move operation fails, this function returns false, otherwise true.
+Post condition for successful operation is:
+``save_path() == save_path``.

 force_reannounce()
 ------------------